oblivioncth/CLIFp/README.md

 --------------------------------------------------------------------------------

- **run** - Start  Flashpoint's  webserver  and  then  execute  the  provided  application
+ **run** - Start  Flashpoint's  services and  then  execute  the  provided  application

 Options:
 - **-a | --app:** Relative (to Flashpoint Directory) path of  application to launch